axa-group/bauta.js/packages/bautajs/docs/README.md

 ### Dynamic datasources

 Datasources used in every request are compiled on demand.
-It allow to add dynamic information into them, specifying properties from `req`, `config` and `env` (environment variables) objects.
+It allow to add dynamic information into them, specifying properties from `ctx`, `$static` and `env` (environment variables) objects.

+*   `ctx`: reference to the current context, see (types)\[./src/utils/types.ts\] Context.
+*   `$static`: reference to the $static generic data coming from the Bautajs constructor parameter dataSourceStaticCtx.
+*   `env`: reference to the current NodeJS process.env.
 See the template syntax format at [stjs](https://www.npmjs.com/package/stjs). to retrieve dynamic data.

 ```json
 {